awasira/emacs-evernote-mode/doc/readme_en.txt

     Display the menu on the menubar for evernote-mode (default: t)

-  - *Variable: evernote-password-cache-file*
+  - *Variable: evernote-password-cache*

+    Non-nil means that password cache is enabled.
-    Filename of saving password cache.
-It is recommended to encrypt the file with EasyPG.
+    It is recommended to encrypt the file with EasyPG([http://epg.sourceforge.jp/]).
+EasyPG is included in Emacs 23 or later.
+On Emacs 22, you install the EasyPG, then add the following line to your .emacs

+    (require 'epa-setup)

 When you create a note by evernote-create-note, evernote-write-note and evernote-post-region, you can attach tags to the note.
 Also, when using the commands, you can input the name and the tag of the note with completion in the minibuffer.